+DATED: 1/5 , 2022 THE MILLER LAW FIRM, P.C.
 By: E. Powell Miller, on behalf of The Miller Law Firm, P.C.
-Attorneys for Plaintiff Ralph Strano and Class Counsel

-By: Walter E. Diercks Attorneys for Defendant Kiplinger Washington Editors, Inc. The undersigned stipulate, warrant, and represent that he has both actual and apparent authority to enter into this stipulation, agreement, and undertaking on behalf of the Firm.
+Attorneys for Plaintiff Ralph Strano and Class Counsel DATED:, 2022 RUBIN, WINSTON, DIERCKS, HARRIS & COOKE, LLP By: Walter E. Diercks Attorneys for Defendant Kiplinger Washington Editors, Inc.

 This Undertaking may be executed in one or more counterparts, each of which shall be deemed an original but all of which together shall constitute one and the same instrument.
-Signatures by facsimile shall be as effective as original signatures.